swiss-seismological-service/hermes/user_guide.md

 `ramsis delete-incomplete-flow-runs` is another option, and will delete anything that is not scheduled or already complete.

+If rerunning a forecast doesn't gets stuck after this, you can look at the prefect concurrency limits and if they are filled with active tasks using:

+`prefect concurrency-limit inspect model_run`

+I think that the currently used version of prefect (2.10.9) has a bug where sometimes all the tasks are not removed when deleting a flow run.
+(Yes, very annoying) which will hopefully be resolved when upgrading prefect.

+If this is the case, and all the slots are filled with active tasks, the concurrency limit can be reset:

+`prefect concurrency-limit reset model_run`

 If that doesn't work, you can do a full prefect database reset:

 `prefect server database reset -y`